-In selecting the best Hulu TV shows for this piece, we decided that the streaming service doesn't get nearly enough acclaim.
+In choosing the best Hulu shows, we realized that this US-only streaming service doesn't get nearly enough credit for how good it is.
 Not only is it the streaming home of the cable network FX, which makes some of the best TV shows around, it offers an extensive archive of classic TV from the 1990s and 2000s.
-Everything from Buffy to Futurama to King of the Hill is on here, and Hulu is pretty good when it comes to originals as well.
+Everything from The X-Files to Buffy the Vampire Slayer to King of the Hill is on here, and Hulu is pretty strong when it comes to originals as well.

 How to sign up to Hulu

 If you don't already have a Hulu account, you can sign up for a free 30-day trial.
 Once your trial is over, Hulu will sign you up for a $5.99 per month package that includes ads.

 Hulu is available in two monthly subscription tiers: the $5.99 basic tier, which is supported by ads, or $11.99 if you want the service without ads.
 A very reasonably priced $12.99 Disney Plus bundle packs in the basic tier, Disney Plus and ESPN Plus, so you might want to consider that if you enjoy Disney content, sports and the programming Hulu offers.

 To help you figure out the best shows on Hulu, we've put together a list of 22 that we think you'll love, covering dramas and comedies.
 We'll cycle shows in and out of this list as new programming become available – most recently, we added the shows Devs and High Fidelity.
 So read on, pick a show, and enjoy.